banks/banksco.de/content/p/2011-01-02-macbook-pro-a-cooling-tip-to-ignore.md

 ---
-title: MacBook Pro: a cooling tip to ignore
+title: "MacBook Pro: a cooling tip to ignore"
 ---
 **My main machine these days is still my trusty four-year-old MacBook Pro.
 I've used it with the battery removed for a while to reduce heat and fan noise when in desktop use.
 Turns out to be a terrible idea. **